nikcleju/DSP_Course/Lectures/05_FrequencyAnalysisOfDiscreteSystems.md

 ### Inverse filters

 * Sometimes is necessary to **undo** a filtering
-    * undo attenuation of a signal passed through a channel
+    * e.g. undo attenuation of a signal passed through a channel

 * Inverse filter: has inverse system function:
 $$H_I(z) = \frac{1}{H(z)}$$

 * Problem: if $H(z)$ has zeros outside unit circle, $H_I(z)$ has poles outside unit circle --> unstable
-    * In this case the filtering cannot be undone

 * Examples at blackboard

-### Minimum and maximum phase filters

-* Start with example

-* If replace a zero $z_k$ with $1/z_k$,
-the modulus of the transfer function does not change!
-(Not true; TO CHECK what's up)
-    * only the phase is affected

-* Minimum phase: all zeros are inside the unit circle
-    * minimum phase = minimum derivative = minimum delay
-    * inverse filter is stable
-* Maximum phase: all zeros are outside unit circle
-* Mixed phase: some zeros inside, some outside